MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/building-extension-against-analytics-service.md

 Building an extension that calls the Analytics Service is identical to building any other extension.
 However, in this early stage, a few things have to be done manually at this point - and then there's working with the returned data.
-This documentation will show you how to do both.
+This article shows you how to do both.

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-To build an extension, see [Write your first extension for VSTS](../../extend/get-started/node.md).
+To build an extension, see [Write your first extension](../../extend/get-started/node.md).
 We won't be building a grid control to hold the results though - we'll be building a chart.
 For the purposes of this example we'll use the open source C3 library which sits on top of D3.

-At the end of this walkthrough you will have a new hub called "Analytics Data" with a bar chart showing the count of work items across all projects in your account.
+At the end of this walkthrough you will have a new hub labeled "Analytics Data" with a bar chart showing the count of work items across all projects in your account.

 ## Set up the project